jdh4/python-gpu/README.md

 ### Exercise

-The code below calculates the determinant of a matrix `X` using NumPy.
+The code below calculates the [singular value decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition) of a matrix using NumPy.
 Convert the code to CuPy and run it.

 ```
 import numpy as np
-X = np.random.randn(3000, 3000)
+X = np.random.randn(5000, 5000)
-d = np.linalg.det(X)
+d = np.linalg.svd(X)
 ```

 Hint: You only need to change 6 characters.